-- Students develop interdisciplinary understandings and take advantage of cross-cultural opportunities at GVSU.
+- Our program encourages students to expand their knowledge and take full advantage of cross-cultural events at GVSU.

-- Students may participate in co-curricular activities with GVSU's Milton E. Ford LGBT Resource Center, Gayle R. Davis Center for Women and Gender Equity, and Office of Multicultural Affairs.
+- Students can participate in cocurricular activities with GVSU's Milton E. Ford LGBT Resource Center, Gayle R. Davis Center for Women and Gender Equity, and Office of Multicultural Affairs.